automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Abydosaurus.md

 # Abydosaurus
-## Description: This sauropod's intact skull was discovered in 2010.
+## This sauropod's intact skull was discovered in 2010.